 On the other hand, most serverless providers offer 24/7 monitoring and support.
 Most also include an “uptime guarantee”, meaning that they guarantee the servers will be functioning as close to 100% of the time as possible.

-Serverless is valuable for development teams of all sizes.
-Whether that team is one individual or a large group, taking development time away from a team member and dedicating it to server management is rarely the ideal use of their time.
+Serverless is valuable for dev teams of all sizes.
+Whether that team is one individual or a large group, taking app development time away from a team member and dedicating it to server management is rarely the ideal use of their time.

 While the enterprise may already have internal servers and teams that manage them, it may still be more cost-effective to host the app’s development and testing environment with a serverless provider.
 That way, the enterprise’s internal resources are reserved for more essential functions, such as supporting apps that are already live and in use.